ahmadajmi/rtl-article/README.md

 ## Server Side Setup

-For more flexibility working on multilingual projects, configuring the server side to provide some variables to use in templates will be super important.
+For more flexibility working on multilingual projects, configuring the server side to provide some variables to use in template files will be important.

 What we need from the server side is to define a similar variables like we did with Sass but this time we will use them inside templates or views.
 Every back-end solution should provide a way to create theses variables and pass them in views.
 Variables like `def-float` and `def-direction`.